soulrrrrr/soulrrrrr.github.io/content/en/books/2024/how emotions are made/index.md

 ---
 title: How Emotions are Made
-# summary: 'Influence: The Psychology of Persuasion'
+summary: The Secret Life of the Brain / Lisa Feldman Barrett
 date: 2024-08-25

 # Featured image